David Thieme: Fraud charges and jail

 In April 1981, David Thieme was arrested at an airport in Zurich because of accusations of fraud to the amount of $7.6 million from the bank Credit Suisse.
-After two weeks of investigation he was released on bail, which according to sources was $150,000 dollars and paid by Mansour Ojjeh.
+After two weeks of investigation he was released on bail, which according to sources was $150,000 and paid by Mansour Ojjeh.
 Subsequently the Essex empire collapsed and Thieme disappeared.

-Personal life
+Personal life and death

-According to what is stated Thieme now lives in Paris with his wife, the daughter of comedian André Pousse.
+According to what was stated Thieme lived in Paris with his wife, the daughter of comedian André Pousse.
+Thieme died on August 12, 2025, at the age of 83.